 There was a good chipmunk bait, but the EPA has changed the rules and forced the manufacturer to remove the product from the market.
 So what's left?
 Hopefully this article will give you some ideas.

 Rodent snap traps are inexpensive and can be effective if you bait them properly and place them in the path where chipmunks frequent.
 You'll need to put something attractive on the trigger of the trap such as fresh peanut butter.
 I like the standard Victor snap traps, but you can also use the easy-to-set Trapper Mini-Rex traps.

-Live traps made by various manufacturers are expensive, but you can purchase multi-catch repeater traps that can capture eight or more chipmunks per setting.
-The live trap will require some pre-baiting to get the chipmunks accustomed ***image4***to entering the trap.
-Pre-baiting requires you to keep the trap door so that the chipmunks will enter, get the food bait, and leave without being trapped.
-You want to allow as many chipmunks as possible to become accustomed to entering the trap.
+Live traps made by various manufacturers are expensive, but you can purchase multi-catch repeater trapsthat can capture eight or more chipmunks per setting.
+The live trap will work, but you must pre-bait before setting the trap to capture the animals.
+Pre-baiting a trap allows the chipmunks to become accustomed to entering the trap without harm.
+The chipmunks disassociate the trap with what is causing them to be captured.
+"Hey!
+I've been in and out of here lots of times to get food.
+Why an I stuck in here now?"
+Allow chipmunks to enter and leave the trap for several days.
 Then, set the trap and see how many you catch.
 Once caught them you must not release them or they will return.